vishalnagda1/geopoint/README.md

 3. **Map not displaying**:
    - Check browser console for errors
    - Ensure you have internet connection (for map tiles)
+   - Try refreshing the page

 4. **File upload not working**:
-   - Ensure file is .xlsx or .xls format
+   - Ensure file is .csv format
    - Check file isn't corrupted
+   - Verify CSV has proper comma separation

+5. **Performance issues with large files**:
+   - The app processes data in batches automatically
+   - Large datasets may take a few minutes to process
+   - Check the progress bar during processing

 ## License